-Twenty-first-century skills (also known as noncognitive, employability, or soft skills) are increasingly viewed as essential for favorable outcomes in both education and employment.
-Yet employers consistently report that these abilities — such as working well with a team, problem-solving, and thriving in diverse work settings — are lacking in their employees and job applicants.
-In response, community colleges are looking for ways to teach these skills explicitly so that students graduate with recognizable competency not only in academic and career-technical skills, but also in employability skills.
+Soft skills (also known as noncognitive, employability, or 21st-century skills) are increasingly viewed as essential for favorable outcomes in both education and employment.
+Yet employers consistently report that these abilities—such as working well with a team, problem-solving, and thriving in diverse work settings—are lacking in their job applicants.
+In response, community colleges are looking for ways to teach these skills explicitly so that students graduate with recognizable competency not only in academic and career-technical skills, but also in employability skills or soft skills.

-In 2012, New World of Work (NWoW), a 21st-century employability skills curriculum, was developed to meet that need.
-Currently being taught at community colleges across California, this curriculum provides instruction in 10 key competencies, using work-relevant content, and can be taught in a traditional class setting or online.
+In 2012, New World of Work (NWoW), a soft-skills curriculum, was developed to meet that need.
+Initially rolled out at community colleges across California, the curriculum provides instruction in 10 key competencies using work-relevant content.

-- Receive instruction through the NWoW curriculum in a semester-long course
+- Receive soft-skill instruction through the NWoW curriculum in a semester-long course

-- Practice and refine employability skills in a concurrent work-based learning experience
+- Practice and refine soft skills in a concurrent work-based learning experience

 - Earn assessment-based micro-credentials to signal skill proficiency to future employers